kfutak/kfutak.github.io/README.md

 ## Bugs
-- The margins/padding on the gallery and resume pages (particularly the bottom)
+- ~~The margins/padding on the gallery and resume pages (particularly the bottom)~~
 - ~~Fix paragraphs~~
+- Get gallery info from JSON instead of const, integrate into Vue